One World Week 2018 takes place from November 17-25.

-This year's theme is Migration, the Sustainable Development Goals and YOUth.
+This year's theme is Activism and the Sustainable Development Goals.

 One World Week is a week of youth-led awareness raising, education and action that takes place throughout Ireland during the third week in November every year.
 During One World Week young people learn about local and global justice issues and are empowered to take action to bring about positive change.
 Young people and those who work with young people from all over the country undertake activities from the education pack.
 Some organise public events, quizzes and debates, invite guest speakers or have intercultural evenings.
 Many groups publicly display the work they have done in preparation for One World Week, or lead other people in doing a public action.

 One World Week gives us the opportunity to: